AA Meetings Versus The Twelve Steps

 I took that to mean that I was working the steps just by going to meetings.

-A new habit of daily AA meetings
+A new habit: Daily meetings

 An addictive personality